james-m-2602/ds_page/_posts/2025-02-15-data-thief.md

 ## Jurisdictional Responsibility and Regulatory Frameworks

 The responsibility for data protection doesn't rest solely with whoever owns the physical infrastructure.
 Legal frameworks increasingly hold data controllers—typically the organisation that determines how personal data is used—responsible regardless of where or how data is stored.
 Herein is where it starts to get murky.
-Some exmples of the standards and regulations that underpin the legal frameworks are below.
+Some examples of the standards and regulations that underpin the legal frameworks are below.

 **Key Regulatory Standards Include:**